ramomar1992/bio2-assignment2/README.md

 ### 3. What is the GC content of the assembled genome?
 How does that compare to what is mentioned in the paper above?

-As we can see from the assymbly result after runbning the Quast software on the yeild `contigs.fasta` file, the GC content is 65.57% Which is the same number as the paper mentio0ned.
+As we can see from the assembly result after runbning the Quast software on the yeild `contigs.fasta` file, the GC content is 65.57% Which is the same number as the paper mentio0ned.

 ![GC content from the report](./images/gc-content-report.png)